Location Forensics Expert Witness

 Sam can evaluate the 'best' source(s) of location evidence, involving computers, routers and mobile devices, cell site analysis and trackers/vehicles (see above) including determining the accuracy of the evidence and combining the evidential sources.
 SRC can also combine/assess this evidence to determine its accuracy and to provide chronologies of locations and general device use.

-Sam can also assess comparisons between certain souces of location evidence in order to assess evidence of attribution including correlations and differences in the use.
+Sam can also assess comparisons between sources of location evidence in order to assess evidence of attribution, including correlations and differences in the use.
 For example, comparing the location points/cell site analysis of a phone and the movements of a vehicle's tracker.

 Instructing SRC in a location forensics case

-Usually location forensics is a criminal investigation and SRC can combine the evidence of vehicle use, location based information on devices with cell site analysis to establish potential use of devices in/around vehicles on its own or as part of attribution evidence assessments.
+Usually SRC in a criminal investigation and SRC can review various evidence of vehicle use, location based information on devices with cell site analysis to establish potential use of devices in/around vehicles on its own or as part of attribution evidence or other assessments.
 Sam can also determine the 'best source' of location evidence available in your case.

 When instructing or contacting SRC it is useful if you can initially supply the following: